openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 LandTrendr
 ++++++++++

-LandTrendr has similar functionality to TimeSync, but runs in GEE.
-It was created by `Dr. Robert Kennedy <https://ceoas.oregonstate.edu/people/robert-kennedy>`_'s lab with funding from the US Forest Service Landscape Change Monitoring System, the NASA Carbon Monitoring System, a Google Foundation Grant, and U.S. National Park Service Cooperative Agreement.
-Recent contributors include David Miller, Jamie Perkins, Tara Larrue, Sam Pecoraro, and Bahareh Sanaie (Department of Earth and Environment, Boston University).
+LandTrendr (LT) has similar functionality to TimeSync, but runs in GEE.
+It was created by `Dr. Robert Kennedy <https://ceoas.oregonstate.edu/people/robert-kennedy>`_'s lab with funding from the US Forest Service Landscape Change Monitoring System, the NASA Carbon Monitoring System, a Google Foundation grant, and the US National Park Service Cooperative Agreement.
+Recent contributors include David Miller, Jamie Perkins, Tara Larrue, Sam Pecoraro and Bahareh Sanaie (Department of Earth and Environment, Boston University).
 Foundational contributors include Zhiqiang Yang and Justin Braaten in the Laboratory for Applications of Remote Sensing in Ecology located at Oregon State University and the USDA Forest Service's Pacific Northwest Research Station.

 From Kennedy, R.E., Yang, Z., Gorelick, N., Braaten, J., Cavalcante, L., Cohen, W.B., Healey, S. (2018).
 Implementation of the LandTrendr Algorithm on Google Earth Engine.
-Remote Sensing.
-10, 691.:
+Remote Sensing, 10: 691:

     "LandTrendr (LT) is a set of spectral-temporal segmentation algorithms that are useful for change detection in a time series of moderate resolution satellite imagery (primarily Landsat) and for generating trajectory-based spectral time series data largely absent of inter-annual signal noise.
 LT was originally implemented in IDL (Interactive Data Language), but with the help of engineers at Google, it has been ported to the GEE platform.
 The GEE framework nearly eliminates the onerous data management and image-pre-processing aspects of the IDL implementation.
 It is also light-years faster than the IDL implementation, where computing time is measured in minutes instead of days."

-From LandTrendr's documentation, here's an example output in the GUI.
-However, LandTrendr has significant non-GUI data analysis capabilities.
-For a comprehensive guide to running LT in GEE visit: https://emapr.GitHub.io/LT-GEE/landtrendr.html.
+From LandTrendr's documentation, the following figure shows an example output in the GUI.
+However, LandTrendr has significant non-GUI data analysis capabilities (for a comprehensive guide to running LT in GEE, see https://emapr.GitHub.io/LT-GEE/landtrendr.html).

 .. figure:: ../_images/workflows/area_estimation/LandTrendr.png
    :alt: The LandTrendr interface